What to do when your child’s school conducts a one-sided “diversity” day or other homosexuality promotion.

 Also, begin rallying the community to request the school to include other perspectives, citing court decisions like Hansen and Citizens for a Responsible Curriculum.
-If your child’s library is flooded with books promoting homosexual behavior, donate books to represent another viewpoint.
+If your child’s library is flooded with books promoting a one-sided perspective, donate books to represent another viewpoint.

 Recent court decisions have also empowered socially conservative students to respectfully take matters into their own hands.
 In recent years, students in North Carolina, Oregon and New Jersey have challenged school policies and, in each case, won the right to respond to a national homosexual-advocacy event, the Day of Silence, with their own student-led event representing a faith-based point of view.
 For more information, visit DayofDialogue.com

 And it’s not just on the issue of homosexuality that viewpoint-neutrality principles are winning.
 In one year alone, public school students won four legal challenges allowing them to celebrate a “Pro-Life Day of Silent Solidarity.”